pwr-Solaar/Solaar/docs/installation.md

 `PyYAML` (>= 5.1), `python-xlib` (>= 0.27), `pynput` (>= 1.7.0), and `pustil` (>= 5.7.3).
 These are best installed using `pip` via `pip install --user <package>` if they are not already available.
+You may have to install the `gcc` and the Python development package (`python3-dev` or `python3-devel`, depending on your distribution).

 If desktop notifications bindings are also installed (`gir1.2-notify-0.7` for Debian/Ubuntu),